 Here we explain how to submit a package to The Bazaar for approval, from start to finish.
 It is assumed that if you are submitting a package to The Bazaar, that the package is ready for general distribution.
 Please make sure that a package is functional before submitting it for review.

 This post is part of a series of posts dedicated to explaining the Bazaar Creator process.
-If you are uncertain about anything else related to The Bazaar, The Forge has a series of guides meant to teach new Bazaar Creators how to get started:
+If you are uncertain about anything related to The Bazaar, The Forge has a series of guides meant to teach new Bazaar Creators how to get started:

 How to submit a package to The Bazaar ← You are here.